-Miso paste is made by fermenting soybean, rice or barley using a fungus, and preserved using salt and alcohol.
-It is widely used in Japanese cuisine, especially in their miso soup.
+Miso paste is made by fermenting soybean, rice, or barley using a fungus, and preserved using salt and alcohol.
+It is widely used in Japanese cuisine, especially in miso soup.

 It tastes salty and tangy, and sometimes a little sweet.
 Smooth and creamy, its texture feels like that of a chunk of peanut butter.